 3. Be active

 Passive is good but so is active.
 Being active accelerates the learning process.
-If you spend some time focussing on vocabulary actively, you start to “notice” more about other words when you are just reading and listening.
+If you spend some time focusing on vocabulary actively, you start to “notice” more about other words when you are just reading and listening.
 This concept of “noticing” is very trendy among language teachers for now.
 Being active means setting aside some time each day to specific vocabulary learning.

 My resource here may sound strange: it’s a dictionary!
 No one reads dictionaries, right?
 Well, but you can.
 Online dictionaries are far more user-friendly than their book cousins.